databrickslabs/ucx/README.md

 ```

 **(Experimental)** Once [table migration](#table-migration-workflow) is complete, you can run this command to
 migrate all Databricks SQL dashboards in the workspace.
-This command is highly experimental and at the moment discards
+At this moment, this command is highly experimental and discards
 formatting during the automated transformation process.

 This command tags dashboards & queries that have been migrated with `migrated by UCX` tag.
 The original queries are
-also backed up in the ucx installation folder, to allow for easy rollback.
+also backed up in the ucx installation folder, to allow for easy rollback (see [`revert-dbsql-dashboards` command](#revert-dbsql-dashboards-command)).

 This command can be run with `--dashboard-id` flag to migrate a specific dashboard.